-The Monitoring Officer will not consider a complaint unless a form has been received.
-If you have a disability which prevents you from filling in the form please contact XXXXXXXX and you will be helped to fill it in.
+The Monitoring Officer will not consider a complaint unless a complaint form has been received.
+If you have a disability which prevents you from filling in the form please contact the Monitoring Officer's PA on 01270 686003 and you will be given help to fill it in.